paveldikov/paveldikov.github.io/faq.en.md

 ## What should I wear?
 The dress code for the event is **day formal**.
 For example:
-* lounge suit & tie
+* lounge suit and tie
 * national formal attire _(e.g. the kilt)_
 * a dress